-Track record: Though there are thousands of fertility clinics to choose from, not all of these clinics have extensive history working within the field of surrogacy.
+Track record: Though there are hundreds of fertility clinics to choose from, not all of these clinics have extensive history working within the field of surrogacy.
 “Surrogacy cases are complex with a lot of players,” said Dr. Guy Ringler of California Fertility Partners.
 “We have one or two sperm providers, an egg donor, the surrogate, the surrogate’s partner — everyone needs to be kept in the loop and screened.”
 Clinics with extensive surrogacy histories will be familiar with all of these moving pieces, so ask how many surrogacy cycles they do each year.

 You will also want to research your clinic’s pregnancy and live birth rates, which you can find on the Society for Assisted Reproductive Technology or SART.
 “The live birth rate is the most valuable measure of success of a clinic,” said Dr. Goldstein of Fertility Specialists of Texas.